dineshkummarc/metrocat.org/_posts/2004-06-11-real-measure.markdown

 title: Real Measure
 date: 2004-06-11
 author: Jeff Watkins
-tags:
+categories:
 - Technology
 ---

-There's an interesting article on <a href="http://daringfireball.net">John Gruber's web site</a> entitled <a href="http://daringfireball.net/2004/06/broken_windows">Broken
+There's an interesting article on <a href="http://daringfireball.net">John Gruber's web site</a> entitled <a href="http://daringfireball.net/2004/06/broken_windows">Broken Windows</a>.
-Windows</a>.
 John makes an excellent case that the best way to compare Windows and Macintosh is not with a new computer, but with a computer that has seen at least six months of use:

 > While we're conceding for the sake of argument, let's
 > address that other popular canard of Windows apologia: